gkovacs/gkovacs.github.com/index.markdown

 <a href="#contact"      class="header">Contact</a>
 </div>

-Masters of Engineering student studying Computer Science at MIT
+Starting Fall 2013, I will be a Computer Science PhD student at Stanford and NDSEG fellow.

-Working in the [User Interface Design group](http://groups.csail.mit.edu/uid/) at CSAIL.
+I did my undergrad and masters in Computer Science at MIT, where I worked in the [User Interface Design group](http://groups.csail.mit.edu/uid/) at CSAIL.

-Interested in HCI (Human-Computer Interaction), natural language processing, and language acquisition.
+I'm interested in HCI (Human-Computer Interaction), natural language processing, foreign language learning, and online education.

 <br/>